alexyy802/waifucord/docs/migrating.rst

 Prior to v1.0, a converter was a type hint that could be a callable that could be invoked with a singular argument denoting the argument passed by the user as a string.

-This system was eventually expanded to support a :class:`~ext.commands.Converter` system to allow plugging in the :class:`~ext.commands.Context` and do more complicated conversions such as the built-in "discord" converters.
+This system was eventually expanded to support a :class:`~extwaifu.Converter` system to allow plugging in the :class:`~extwaifu.Context` and do more complicated conversions such as the built-in "senpai" converters.

-In v1.0 this converter system was revamped to allow instances of :class:`~ext.commands.Converter` derived classes to be passed.
-For consistency, the :meth:`~ext.commands.Converter.convert` method was changed to always be a coroutine and will now take the two arguments as parameters.
+In v1.0 this converter system was revamped to allow instances of :class:`~extwaifu.Converter` derived classes to be passed.
+For consistency, the :meth:`~extwaifu.Converter.convert` method was changed to always be a coroutine and will now take the two arguments as parameters.

 Essentially, before: ::